PicksPeng/SimuQ/README.md

 ## Installation

-We recommend Python 3.9 or greater since many optional dependencies have requirements for Python version.
+We recommend Python 3.9 or greater since many optional dependencies have a minimum Python version requirement.

 We encourage using `pip` for SimuQ installation.
 To install the core components of SimuQ, run the following command in shell:

-**Note** We haven't uploaded the repo to PyPI yet, so please download/clone the repository, enter the (unzipped) folder, and follow the following instructions by substituting `.` for `simuq`, i.e., `pip install .`.
-If installing extras (for example, `pip install "simuq[dev]"`), remember to include quotes around the target (for local installations, this means `pip install ".[dev]"`).
-To install in editable mode, run `pip install` with the `-e` flag: `pip install -e ".[dev]"`.

 ```bash
 pip install simuq